explorer-notes/git/README.md

 2. Automatic Merge
 3. Manual Merge - we manually solve conflits if git is unable to solve them automaticlly.

+- `git branch` - displays current branch

-- `git branch` - display list of branches in your project.
+- `git branch -a` - displays list of all branches

 - `git checkout -b NEWBRANCH` - this command will create new branch inside of your project.
 If you changed files before changing the branch, those changes will be transferred to the new branch.

 - `git checkout BRANCHNAME` - switch to another branch

 - `git merge BRANCHNAME` - this will allow you to merge to branches.
 First go to your main branch and then use this command to merge it with your feature branch.

+- `git mergetool` - uses mergetool to resolve conflits

 **Conflits**